Sujuwa/challenge/README.md

 ### Requirements

 The app should allow searching of a town based on name or the zip code.
-The given town and it's population should shown in the table, as well as the nearest N number of towns in population.
+The given town and it's population should be shown in the table, as well as the nearest N number of towns in population.

 ### Additional features